 Orange Kloof lies on the southern side of Table Mountain and is a Restricted Access Area primarily protecting our Southern Afrotemporate Forest (Afromontane Forest) and threatened Peninsula Granite Fynbos.
 Amazing indigenous trees grow in the deep ravines including Real Yellowwoods, Cape Saffron, Hard Pear and Cape Holly.
 The fynbos is exquisite too and in season you’ll find anything from Red Disa orchids to King Proteas, the Constantia Heath to insectivorous Sundews to name just a few.
-I have led hundreds of excursions, taking thousands of feet into this protected area over a 15 year period, and with that I have a thorough knowledge of the areas history, flora and fauna – this area is my forte and I am your best choice as a guide to share the Orange Kloof with you!
+I have led hundreds of excursions, taking thousands of feet into this protected area over a 16 year period, and with that I have a thorough knowledge of the history, flora and fauna – this area is my forte and I am your best choice as a guide to share Orange Kloof with you!

 You may have heard about Hell’s Gates waterfall, Disa Gorge or the Woodhead Tunnel…these are just the tip of the iceberg in terms of highlights and possibilities.

 Note: Orange Kloof requires obtaining a permit which is limited to 12 persons per day and as such needs to be booked well in advance.
 If you have already obtained a permit and are looking for a guide to enhance your experience then you can get hold of me to find out about the guiding possibilities (routes, rates, etc.).
 This is done in my professional guiding capacity, not as a volunteer.

 Send me a whatsapp or email to find out more: +27 84 620 0424 / firstname.lastname@example.org